MicrosoftDocs/power-pages-docs/power-pages-docs/configure/implement-privacy.md

 # Implement privacy

-As an administrator, you can configure your Power Pages sites to comply with privacy laws and regulations for your country/region.
+As an administrator, you can configure your Power Pages sites to implement privacy protections.

 [!INCLUDE [gdpr-intro](~/../shared-content/shared/privacy-includes/gdpr-intro.md)]